 As discussed above, the E2E supply chain starts at product design and can go until the product returns.
 However, this is depending on the nature of the business.
 In order to understand where the supply chain ends, it would be better to break it down into the main components of Supply Chain Management (SCM).

-The main components of an end to end supply chain management are:
+The main components of an end-to-end supply chain management are:

-In order to optimize the E2E supply chain, the above components need to be well integrated.
-It requires an enterprise resource planning (ERP) system that provides real time information with visibility across the supply chain.
+To optimize the E2E supply chain, the above components need to be well integrated.
+It requires an enterprise resource planning (ERP) system that provides real-time information with visibility across the supply chain.

 Finding a cheap supplier to lower the raw material cost may impact the material availability due to low supplier reliability.

-Bad quality sourcing to reduce costs can impact the production plan due to higher defection rate impacting machine downtime.
+Bad quality sourcing to reduce costs can impact the production plan due to a higher defection rate impacting machine downtime.

-Improving the cash to cash cycle may result in procuring material at a higher than usual cost, as the supplier will take away any discount due to paying them late.
+Improving the cash-to-cash cycle may result in procuring material at a higher than usual cost, as the supplier will take away any discount due to paying them late.
 This is the same when it comes to the customer side where business asks them to pay early as a result of giving some customer incentive which will impact the overall revenue.